ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 ### The oportunity
 The company Exxponential LLC imports and installs **MiniLift** in the USA, a line of compact two-stop residential elevators, **revolutionary** by **simplicity**, **efficiency**, **low power consumption energy** and **low environmental impact**.

-The company has found very good acceptance of the equipment in the American market, which can be confirmed with a Net Promoter Score (NPS) indicator above 8 among its customers. <br> <br>
+The company has found very good acceptance of the equipment in the American market, which can be confirmed with a Net Promoter Score (NPS) indicator above 8 among its customers.

+Watch some videos with the equipment in operation.<br> <br>

 <p align="center">
     <img src="img/simulacao1.png" height="280">